ROCm/MIOpen/docs/how-to/find-and-immediate.rst

   :keywords: MIOpen, ROCm, API, documentation

 ***********************************************************************************
-Using the find API and immediate mode
+Using the find APIs and immediate mode
 ***********************************************************************************

 MIOpen contains several convolution algorithms for each stage of training or inference.
 Prior to